uconn health

 • Computers, laptops, tablets, or other standard office equipment (computers that serve a specialized research function beyond what standard office equipment can provide are allowable)

-• Travel to professional meetings to present the results of the research
+• Costs related to attendance/participation in professional meetings to present the results of research

 • Travel to explore extramural funding opportunities